SteelCompendium/data-bestiary-md/Bugbear Commander.md

 | Keywords: —                | Type: Action                |
 | Distance: Self and 5 burst | Target: Self and all allies |

+Effect: Each target shifts up to their speed.
+One target can then use the Throw maneuver if they have it.

 **Throw**

 |                         |                                                       |